 As well as our regular services, we enable our community to celebrate and thank God at the milestones of the journey through life.
-Through baptism we thank God for the gift of life; in marriage, public vows are exchanged with God's blessing; through funeral services friends and family express their grief and give thanks for the life that is now complete in this world, and commend the person into God's keeping.
+Through baptism we thank God for the gift of life; in marriage public vows are exchanged with God's blessing; through funeral services friends and family express their grief and give thanks for the life which is now complete in this world, and commend the person into God's keeping.
+We have celebrated 25 baptisms and 15 weddings and held 26 funerals in our church this year.